mblayman/mattlayman.com/site/2014/laziness.md

 blog: True
 title: Laziness is motivating
 date: 2014-07-01T12:00:00Z
+summary: >-
-summary: Considering laziness as a motivator for making good tools
+  Laziness is a motivator for making good tools.
+  By optimizing in ways that allow developers to be lazy, you can make tools that are more desirable to use.
 template: writing.j2
+image: larry.jpg

 ---
 <img class='book' src='larry.jpg'>